electricbookworks/electric-book-workflow/guide/50-print-output.md

 To speed this up:

-1. Temporarily stop Jekyll generating any files you aren't working on:
-    *   In `_config.yml`, add a line that excludes those files.
+1. Temporarily stop Jekyll generating any files you aren't working on.
+In `_config.yml`, add a line that excludes those files.
 In this example, I've listed the CSS folder and all my book's chapters, and them commented out with `#` the one I'm working on, so that Jekyll does regenerate that:

     ~~~
     # Jekyll will ignore these files and folders.